-It’s no secret that preschool science activities are a hit in my classroom, and we love science at home too.
+It’s no secret that preschool science activities are a hit in my classroom – and for good reason!
+Preschool engineering activities are always jam-packed with tons of fun and learning!
 When I was offered a chance to review KORXX blocks, I knew we’d integrate some science into our play.
 As I predicted, the preschoolers jumped right in and explored the KORXX like the little scientists they are.
 Child-led, hands-on science at work!

 3 preschool science activities using KORXX

 The first thing the children did was open exploration of the blocks.
 They observed using most of their senses – they made note of the colors and shapes, the natural scent of the blocks, the quiet noises the KORXX made when they fell, and how the texture of the blocks felt on their little fingers.
 Once those observations were made, it was on to engineering some awesome structures!
 Because of the unique composition of KORXX, the kiddos were able to create some creations that wouldn’t be possible with regular wooden blocks.
 They LOVED that!

 My students have been creating homemade catapults in our block center for some time now.
 Unfortunately, I couldn’t let them do this inside because children would get hurt by the wooden blocks flying through the air.
 Well, with KORXX, I was able to let the children make catapults inside!
 The blocks are made of cork, making them lightweight and less likely to hurt children.

 By far the favorite science activity with KORXX was ramp-making!
 Again, this is something the children have been exploring for a while now.
 They were ecstatic to discover the round KORXX blocks went down the ramps faster and easier than a lot of other materials they’d tried.